 The greatest benefit of being stranded in New Zealand has been the ability to continue playing shows, doing songwriting workshops and teaming up with NZ icon Barry Saunders.
 “He’s been like a lifesaver for me, actually, because it’s been connection to the music world,” Bristow said.
 “He’s such a great guy and he’s such a great songwriter.”

-Jackie Bristow’s fifth album was completed during the pandemic.
+Jackie Bristow’s fifth album Outsider was completed during the pandemic, and released in 2022 on Mesa/Bluemoon; once again Mark Punch produced, in Nashville using local musicians.
 The vocals were done in Auckland and sent to Nashville.
 “We got people that we might not have got on the record from all around the world actually, because they were home and not on tour.
 So that was really cool.”
-The new collection is due to be released some time in 2021.

 Jackie Bristow won Tourism Australia's Song of Australia in 2004 with ‘This Is Australia’.
 The song featured in worldwide promotional campaigns for the next three years.